We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Sex therapy is a specialized service and can be a form of couples counseling, but marriage and couples counseling is not sex therapy.

 Is sex therapy covered by insurance?

 Because sex therapy is designed around evidence-based techniques that have been proven effective, some insurance companies will cover the service.

 If you receive a diagnosis based on the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (such as ED or female orgasmic disorder) that has a diagnosis code, insurance will most likely cover the treatment.

 Whether it’s covered will also depend on which service provider you use; some companies don’t take insurance directly.

 A healthy sex life can be a fulfilling and natural part of life.
 For many, having a sexual connection with their partner has emotional and physical benefits.
-However, fears and frustrations surrounding sex can lead to sexual dysfunction.
+However, fears and frustrations surrounding sex can lead to sexual dysfunction and other challenges.

 Online sex therapy is one way to talk through your feelings and experiences related to sex and worked toward increased sexual satisfaction.
 Seeing a sex therapist can help individuals and couples achieve healthier sex lives.